nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 fields.
 It is one structure instantiated twice.

 ## Not Trustless.
 Trust Less.

+Science is not the only commons in this argument.
+Open source is the other, and I have argued twice in this series that a commons cannot be run as a business without ceasing to be one.[^sovereign][^anamnesis] The result in the paper, which I will call the calculus from here on, gives the structural half of that in one line: nothing counts as verified unless the check is one you can run again yourself, so an input that is kept from you can never be verified by you, or only by leaning on a cryptographic assumption, and every other route to it is someone's word.
+Both commons are on life support, open source in burned-out maintainers and captured governance, science in a reproducibility crisis of published results that will not rerun, and they depend on each other: without science, civilization cannot scale or even sustain itself, and the science that runs on software runs on the open-source commons.
+Good behavior does not scale for either.
+A record whose claims carry their grades does, and it is what both lack and both need.
+I have said before that something formal and distributable is what it takes to scale science past its current breaking point without giving up integrity; the discipline is the same for both.

 The industry's answer to every supply-chain incident of the last decade has been more of the same: more signatures, more scanners, more